ConorIA/senamhi/README.md

 ## # ... with 20 more rows
 ```

 Use `report = "n"` to show the _number_ of missing values.
 Use `by = "month"` to show missing data by month instead of year.
-For instance, the number of days for which Mean Temperature was missing at Tocahe in 1980:
+For instance, the number of days for which Mean Temperature was missing at Tocache in 1980:

 ```r